kubeshop/testkube/docs/docs/guides/cicd/gitops/argocd.md

 Once fully realized - using GitOps for testing of Kubernetes applications as described above provides a powerful alternative to a more traditional approach where orchestration is tied to your current CI/CD tooling and not closely aligned with the lifecycle of Kubernetes applications.

 We would love to get your thoughts on the above approach - over-engineering done right?
 Waste of time?
-Let us know [our Discord server](https://discord.com/channels/884464549347074049/885185660808474664)!
+Let us know on [our Discord server](https://discord.com/channels/884464549347074049/885185660808474664)!